 Mistaken eyewitness identifications contributed to approximately 70% of the 551 wrongful convictions in the United States overturned by post-conviction DNA evidence.
 They are the leading cause of wrongful convictions in sexual assault and robbery cases.

-In Louisiana, 12/13 DNA exonerations involved eyewitness misidentifications.
-Those 12 men served a total of 205 years for crimes they did not commit.
-Eyewitness misidentifications played a role in another 21 Louisiana wrongful convictions that did not involve DNA evidence
+In Louisiana, 20/22 DNA exonerations involved eyewitness misidentifications.
+Those 15 men served a total of 365 years for crimes they did not commit.
+Eyewitness misidentifications played a role in another 17 Louisiana exonerations that did not involve DNA evidence.

 The study of the psychology of eyewitness evidence over the last 40 years shows that there are problems with traditional eyewitness practices that increase the likelihood of wrongful identification of an innocent suspect.

 In a standard lineup, photographs are displayed together and the lineup administrator typically knows who the suspect is.
 Research shows that this leads to entirely unintentional cues to the eyewitness about which person to pick from the lineup.

 How to Improve the Accuracy of Eyewitness Identifications

 Innocence Project New Orleans endorses a range of procedural reforms to improve the accuracy of eyewitness identification supported by major law enforcement organizations and backed by 30 years of research.
 The ‘core four’ reforms for eyewitness identification policies and laws are:

 - Double-blind or Blinded Administration: A “double-blind” lineup is one in which neither the administrator nor the eyewitness knows the identity of the suspect.
 This prevents the administrator from providing inadvertent or intentional cues to influence the eyewitness to pick the suspect.